Marketing Psychology: Avoiding Confirmation Bias in Digital Marketing

 high pressure) as proof that it is indeed great.”

-In marketing, we’re able to address specific pain points that customers may not even know they have.
+, we’re able to address specific pain points that customers may not even know they have.
 Bringing to light how our product or service is the solution to this issue for them.
 It’s a common refrain in product development and marketing circles that no one knew they needed an iPad, but here we are now using tablets in our daily lives.

 Reinforce Brand Image

 Similarly, once we’ve achieved a level of brand awareness, we can use confirmation bias to reinforce what consumers "already know” about us.
 Most people associate Amazon with quick delivery of everything they need--from toothpaste to furniture and more.

 So even if Amazon’s shipping delays a consumer’s package by a day or two, they’ll likely still make purchases from the online retailer because confirmation bias tells them that it was a one-off or that delivery is still actually very quick--even when we could have gotten a product faster by going to a store.

 People Associate Themselves with a Brand

 If you’ve ever tried to convince a Mac user to try a PC or a PC user to switch to a Mac, you’ve likely experienced this phenomenon.
 Once people begin to associate their identity with a certain brand, they adopt the confirmation bias assumption that they can never switch brands.